gitbls/sdm/README.md

 What else can sdm do?
 Here are a few examples:

 * **Install applications**  &mdash; Editors (emacs, vim, etc), and any other packages you always install in a new system. sdm has two built-in package install lists, creatively named *apps* and *xapps*.
 You can select which of the two lists to include when you build an image, so you can build images with no additional apps, *apps* only, *xapps* only, or both.

 * **Personal customizations** &mdash; Have every system come up running with your own customizations such as your favorite .bashrc and any other files that you always want on your system

 * **Append Custom fstab file to /etc/fstab** &mdash; Automatically append your site-specific fstab entries to /etc/fstab

 * **systemd service configuration and management** &mdash; If there are services that you always enable or disable, you can easily configure them with sdm

 * **Enable Pi-specific devices** &mdash; Easily enable camera, i2c, etc, via raspi-config automation

 * **Other customizations** &mdash; Done through a simple batch script.
-The file sdm-customphase is a skeleton Custom Phase Script that you can copy, modify, and use. **Full disclosure:** You'll need to use a Custom Phase Script to copy your .bashrc or /etc/fstab, or perform systemd service management, etc. See the section Custom Phase Script below for details, and see the section below on /etc/fstab as well.
+The file sdm-customphase is a skeleton Custom Phase Script that you can copy, modify, and use. **Full disclosure:** You'll need to use a Custom Phase Script to copy your .bashrc or /etc/fstab, or perform systemd service management, etc.

+    See the section Custom Phase Script below for details, and see the section below on /etc/fstab as well.

 * **Burn SD Card Image for network distribution** &mdash; You can build a customized SD Card Image to distribute via a mechanism other than an actual SD Card, such as the Internet.

     The recipient can burn the SD Card using any one of a number of tools on Linux ([Installing Operating System Images](https://www.raspberrypi.org/documentation/installation/installing-images/)), Windows ([Installing Operating System Images Using Windows](https://www.raspberrypi.org/documentation/installation/installing-images/windows.md)), or MacOS ([Installing Operating System Images Using MacOS](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md)).

+* **Update an already-burned RasPiOS SD Card or SSD** &mdash; use the `--explore` command switch to nspawn into the SD Card or SSD.
+While in the nspawn you can take care of system management activities in a near-online manner, such as changing the password for an account, installing additional packages, etc.

+    This can be VERY handy if you forget the password to the 'pi' account on your favorite SD Card, for instance.
+You can boot up a second SD Card, install sdm on it, and then use `sdm --explore` to update the 'pi' account password on that favorite SD Card.

 ## Detailed Installation and Usage Guide